CocoaHeadsOslo/meetups/19-05-2016/announcement.md

 19:30

 - Pizza + Beers

 Do you want to be a sponsor?
-Contus us.
+Contact us!